MS8080/MarkView/README.md

 ### Quick Start

 1. Open Xcode
-2. Create a new macOS App project named "MarkView"
+2. Create a new macOS App project named "Scribe"
 3. Add the MarkdownUI package dependency: `https://github.com/gonzalezreal/MarkdownUI`
-4. Replace the generated files with the source files in `MarkView/` directory
+4. Replace the generated files with the source files in `Scribe/` directory
 5. Build and run (Cmd+R)

 ## Usage

 ### Opening Files

-- Launch MarkView and choose "Open" from the File menu
+- Launch Scribe and choose "Open" from the File menu
-- Or right-click any .md file and select "Open With → MarkView"
+- Or right-click any .md file and select "Open With → Scribe"
-- Drag and drop Markdown files onto the MarkView icon
+- Drag and drop Markdown files onto the Scribe icon

 ### Creating New Documents